Vamshida/heap-application/README.md

    git clone https://github.com/your-username/heap-application.git

-### Build the Application:
-Navigate to the project directory and build the application using Maven:
+### Navigate to the project directory
 cd heap-application

+### build the application using Maven:
 mvn clean package
+This will create a jar file

 ### Run the Application:
 After a successful build, you can run the application using the following command: